ZeroCM/zcm/docs/tutorial.md

 Another super useful feature of the ZCM type system is its type-checking capabilities.
 These type checks make it hard to accidentally change message types without updating programs that rely on them.
-For a mission critical system such as a robotics system, this is a crutial feature.
+For a mission critical system such as a robotics system, this is a crucial feature.

 Let's explore by example.
-Let's revist our msg_t type and add a new field, changing it to look as follows:
+Let's revisit our msg\_t type and add a new field, changing it to look as follows:

     struct msg_t